 I just did not mean to go out so early.
 I was in the street by 9:30 in the morning.

 Heading toward downtown.

-Now that I’m in the comfort of my apartment, sitting at the table with a glass of scotch and laying all these things down on paper, I can pretend to be detached and relax about it.
+Now that I’m in the comfort of my apartment, sitting at the table with a glass of scotch and typing all these things down on paper, I can pretend to be detached and relaxed about it.
 Writing is reassuring.
 But outside, alone in the death-stinking city, it's a whole different ball game.
 Outside, fear engulfs me.
 And it only leaves me once I am back in the apartment.

-The city streets are filled with people physically altered by biomechanical surgery.
+The streets are filled with people physically altered by biomechanical surgery.
 A whole section of the population walks with bits of metal grafted on their faces.
+In their bodies.
 Inlaid.
 It's like being in the nightmare of a writer from the 80s: "In the year 2000, everyone will have been transformed into mechanical monsters, robots, with implants and plugs, and the cars will fly over the city".
 Well, we have the monsters and the robots, but we seem to have forgotten about the flying cars.

 The few children I have seen are not spared by the phenomenon.
-Approaching the downtown, I met a legless kid, dragging herself across the street with her robotic arms.
+Approaching downtown, I met a legless kid, dragging herself across the street with her robotic arms.
 I don’t know what’s going on.
-Why they are undergoing these operations.
+Why they are undergoing these procedures.
 I just know that it is the Hover company that performs them ...
 I saw a huge neon billboard advertising the merits of implants, with no clear arguments other than “it will be great!”.

-I decided to go for a drink.
-This I am familiar with.
-I stepped in the first sketchy bar I found.
-I walked through the cloud of cigaret smoke and sat at the counter, in silence.
+I stepped into the first sketchy bar I found.
+I walked through the cloud of cigarette smoke and sat at the counter, in silence.
 I lit one.
-And then I started to ask questions.

 I tipped anyway and left.